OuhscBbmc/DeSheaToothakerIntroStats/Data/Readme.md

  3. **A SPSS file**, which is located in the `/Spss/` subdirectory.
 The file is most naturally readable in the SPSS program.

  4. **A SAS file**, which is located in the `/Sas/` subdirectory.
 Unlike the csv and SPSS files, this isn't strictly a dataset, but a file that should be executed in SAS.
 It creates an in-memory dataset that can be used for analyses.
+Alternatively, the csv files can be read into SAS with `proc import`.

 One the book's goals is to narrow the gap between the (a) statistical concepts and the (b) pragmatic steps taken for an analyses.
 Please share any comments you have (or possible errors you see) with [Lise DeShea](http://nursing.ouhsc.edu/Research/meet-our-team.cfm).